emustudio/emuStudio/docs/_documentation/user/_doc/brainduck/index.md

 Between `brainduck-cpu` and `brainduck-terminal` exists bidirectional dependency, because input gained from terminal is passed to the CPU, and output is pushed from CPU to the terminal.

-Plug-in `brainduck-cpu` also depends on `brainduck-mem`, because memory is a place where program and data are stored.
+plugin `brainduck-cpu` also depends on `brainduck-mem`, because memory is a place where program and data are stored.

 [brainfuck]: http://en.wikipedia.org/wiki/Brainfuck
 [miller]: http://esolangs.org/wiki/Urban_M%C3%BCller